YUPlayGod/factory-image-flash-tools/README.md

 # factory-image-flash-tool
-Package with tools to flash 64-bit KITKAT factory images on YUREKA
+Package with tools to flash 64-bit LOLLIPOP factory images on YUREKA

 DO NOT FLASH THE KITKAT (32-bit) IMAGES IF YOU HAVE UPGRADED TO LOLLIPOP (64-bit)!!!!!

 ## How to
 ### Steps to flash factory image
- 1. Download the factory image fastboot package for YU YUREKA from [Here](https://cyngn.com/support/)
+ 1. Download the LOLLIPOP factory image fastboot package for YU YUREKA from [Here](https://cyngn.com/support/)

  2. Extract the contents of the fastboot package into a folder.

- 3. Download this flashing tools package from [here](https://github.com/YUPlayGod/factory-image-flash-tools/archive/kitkat-windows-flashtools.zip)
+ 3. Download this flashing tools package from [here](https://github.com/YUPlayGod/factory-image-flash-tools/archive/yureka-lollipop-windows-flashtools.zip)

  4. Extract the contents of the flashing tools zip into the same folder
     To make sure, check that system.img, boot.img etc files are in the same